dotnet/docs-maui/docs/android/internals/java-interop.md

 Each native method is declared using the `native` keyword, and whenever it is invoked from Java code, the Java VM will use the JNI to invoke the target method.

-Native methods can be registered dynamically, or statically by using a technique known as marshal methods to provide a native shared library which exports a symbol with an appropriate name that points to the native function implementing the Java method.
+Native methods can be registered dynamically or statically, by providing a native shared library which exports a symbol with an appropriate name that points to the native function implementing the Java method.

 ## Java callable wrappers

-.NET for Android wraps the Android API by generating C# code that mirrors the Java/Kotlin APIs.
+.NET for Android wraps Android APIs by generating C# code that mirrors the Java/Kotlin APIs.
 Each generated class that corresponds to a Java/Kotlin type is derived from the `Java.Lang.Object` class (implemented in the `Mono.Android` assembly), which marks it as a Java interoperable type.
 This means that it can implement or override virtual Java methods.
-To make registration and invocation of such methods possible, it's necessary to generate a Java class that mirrors the managed class and provides an entry point to the Java to managed transition.
+To make registration and invocation of these methods possible, it's necessary to generate a Java class that mirrors the managed class and that provides an entry point to the Java to managed transition.
 Java classes are generated during app build, as well as during the .NET for Android build, and are known as *Java Callable Wrappers* (JCW).
 The following example shows a managed class that overrides two Java virtual methods:

 ```csharp
 public class MainActivity : AppCompatActivity